Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 The Stakes of Bad Support

-• Professional credibility: Your crew watches you struggle with technology, undermining your authority as the boss who “has everything under control”
+• Professional credibility: Your crew watches you struggle with technology, undermining your authority as the owner who has everything under control

 According to detailed discussions on Contractor Talk forum (December 2025–January 2026, 35+ support complaint threads reviewed), software support failures cause more business damage than any feature limitation.
 A contractor can work around a missing feature.
 They cannot work around an unresponsive support system during a crisis.